Elote Pasta Salad (Mexican Street Corn Pasta Salad)

 Can I make elote pasta salad ahead of time?

 Yes, you can make elote pasta salad ahead of time.
-In fact, making it a few hours or even a day in advance can enhance the flavors.
+Making it a few hours or even a day in advance can enhance the flavors.

 Pasta salad in a bowl topped with cheese, chili flakes, and cilantro with a lime wedge.